-- Combined family events with all 3 schools. - Events held at an outside, relevant location. - Utilized community partners. - Focused on more than one topic. - Schools united in promotional efforts.
-Used the same flyers, wording, even posted flyers at local businesses, etc. - Used mentoring program to promote the events in the schools and classrooms.
-Peer-to-peer promotion. - Placed follow-up calls to parents of students who expressed interest in attending. - Placed sign-up sheets in classrooms. - Emails to parents came from building administrators rather than just GEAR UP. - Collaborated with local restaurants/programs to provide healthier, more substantial meals. - Invited community partners to attend and benefit from marketing the event. - Asked for donated raffle items, e.g., college gear, swag, Amazon card, Starbucks, tub of red vines. - Made sure what they offered is interesting, relevant and useful to families. - Required weekly positive parent contact.
+- Combined family events with all three schools. - Events held at an outside, relevant location. - Utilized community partners. - Focused on more than one topic. - Schools united in promotional efforts.
+Used the same flyers and wording, even posted flyers at local businesses, etc. - Used a mentoring program to promote the events in the schools and classrooms.
+Peer-to-peer promotion. - Placed follow-up calls to parents of students who expressed interest in attending. - Placed sign-up sheets in classrooms. - Emails to parents were sent by building administrators rather than GEAR UP. - Collaborated with local restaurants/programs to provide healthier, more substantial meals. - Invited community partners to attend and benefit from marketing the event. - Asked for donated raffle items, e.g., college gear, swag, an Amazon card, a Starbucks gift card, and a tub of red vines. - Made sure what they offered was engaging, relevant, and helpful to families. - Required weekly positive parent contact.